oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/contract/events.md

 ## Questions:
  1. What is the purpose of this code and what does it do?

-   This code defines a class `EventSubscription` and a function `subscribeToEvents` that allow developers to subscribe to events emitted by a smart contract on the Alephium blockchain.
+   This code defines a class `EventSubscription` and a function `subscribeToEvents` that allow developers to subscribe to events emitted by a smart contract on the Oxygenium blockchain.
 The `EventSubscription` class extends a `Subscription` class and overrides some of its methods to implement polling for new events and handling of event data.

 2. What is the license for this code and where can I find more information about it?